NRaudseps/virtual-wallet/README.md

 #### Current Features:
  * Login, Registration.
  * Users can see their wallets.

-#### Features Yet to be Included:
  * Users can rename their wallets.
   * Users can delete their wallets.
   * Users can add transactions to their wallets.
   * Users can see all their transactions.
   * Users can delete a transaction.
   * Users can mark their transactions as fraudulent.
   * Users can see the sum of all their transactions.

+#### Features Yet to be Included:
+ * More Stylized Pages

 #### Setup
  * Configure your .env file